foldda/charian/README.md

 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-One “difficulty” the Post Office had was to provide a single consistent service that can cater for the different requirements from all it clients, and the answer is the use of standardized packaging.
-Packaging loose items in a box also allow modularized, more effective transportation that can be carried out by a general courier company.
+One “difficulty” the Post Office had was to provide a single consistent service that can cater for the different requirements from all it clients, and the answer is to use standardized packaging - that is, by packaging loose items in a box, it would allow modularized, more effective transportation that can be carried out by a general courier company.
 Thus a key design to UDT’s design is to have a data container for packaging (and regulating) various data items (e.g. properties of a data object), so irregular data can be handled uniformly using general data transport protocols and methods.

 Also, UDT is most suitable to be implemented as a messaging technology, where the data container is an encoded text message.
 That’s because through data encoding, a text message can be used as a container to store data, and text (i.e. ‘string’) is one of the most supported data types by major computer systems and programming languages.
 Data stored in a “string container” can be readily processed using generic tools and protocols, without the need for any custom proprietary treatment.
 For example, it can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.
 Thus the challenge to implementing UDT is to have a text encoding format that supports encoding any data into a string.